-In some instances it is deemed that a child would benefit more from being withdrawn from part of the English and Maths lessons.
-It may be that they function better in a one to one situation or that they are following a specific programme e.g. First Class in Number.
+In some instances, it is deemed that a child would benefit more from being withdrawn from part of the English and Maths lessons.
+It may be that they function better in a one to one situation or that they are following a specific programme.